 - Third grade- 30 minutes

 Students should know and understand how to complete assignments and should need minimal assistance at home.
 Many of our students do not have the support system at home to give major help on assignments.
 Pages of homework that take hours or “busy work” is not appropriate.
 Homework will be graded based on completion only.
 One MINOR grade will be given each quarter to represent all homework completion for the quarter.

-SIT Meetings will typically be the second Monday of each month.
+BT Meetings will typically be the second Wednesday of each month.

-BT Meetings will typically be the third Monday of each month.
+SIT Meetings will typically be the third Wednesday of each month.

 Announcements will be made every morning immediately following the 8:00 morning bell.
 If you need something included in the morning announcements it should be emailed to the principal AND media coordinator 24 BEFORE you need it announced.
 Teachers are responsible for making sure that students are in the room and attentive to announcements at these times.